drophero/platform-integration/README.md

 **The plugin only makes proactive calls to refresh catalog during installation time**, the rest of the time waits until their catalog callback it's called.
 This first sync must be performed using <code>[GET /v1/subscribed](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions)</code> call instead of the "from" function.
 The rest of the time we must use <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code>.

+####Store all data provided by DropHero
+When you get the product info from DropHero, you're getting some extra data we'll need to use later (like the shipping price and shipping mode supported at product level).
+Please see [what comes from the API](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions) and take care of store them acordingly.

 **The plugin must store the last time called**, this date time (seconds from epoch) will be use every time the plugin calls to the API using <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code> wich is nearly all the time except during installation (first sync).

 Go to <code>[/v1/subscribed](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md)</code> to get more dails about this process.